AnthonyDickson/HIVE/README.md

     docker run --rm -v $(pwd):/app -it dican732/video2mesh bash -c "cd thirdparty/consistent_depth/third_party/flownet2/ && chmod +x install.sh && ./install.sh && bash"
     ```

-3. Once this command has finished and the container is **still running**, run the following command to update the Docker image with the newly installed Python packages:
+3. Once this command has finished and the container is ***still running***, run the following command to update the Docker image with the newly installed Python packages:
     ```shell
     IMAGE_NAME=dican732/video2mesh
     CONTAINER_ID=$(docker ps | grep ${IMAGE_NAME} | awk '{ print $1 }')
     docker commit $CONTAINER_ID $IMAGE_NAME
     ```

-4. You can now exit the Docker container started in step b.
+4. You can now exit the Docker container started in step 2.

+5. Done!
+Go to [Running the Program](#running-the-program) for basic usage.

 ### Local Installation
-Start by choosing one of the following methods for setting up the Python environment (Docker is the recommended approach):
 1. Install Python 3.8.
 A virtual environment (e.g., Conda, virtualenv, pipenv) is recommended.

 2. Install the Python packages:
     ```shell
     pip install -r requirements.txt
     ```
 3. Ensure that you have installed the following:
-   - CUDA Toolkit 11.6
+   - CUDA Toolkit 11.6+
    - OpenCV 3.4.16
      - Make sure to enable the CMake flag `-DWITH_CUDA=true`.
+   - COLMAP

    Refer to [Dockerfile](Dockerfile) for detailed setup instructions on Ubuntu 20.04.

+4. Done!
+Go to [Running the Program](#running-the-program) for basic usage.

 ## Running the Program
 ### Sample Dataset